matthew7j2014/pokemon-5e/campaign.md

 **If Real Nurse Joy is Rescued:**

-*"Oh thank Arceus!
+*"Oh thank you!
 I thought...
 I thought they were going to keep me down there forever.
 That woman, she... she's been pretending to be me for three days now!"*

 *"They kept talking about something called 'Phase 2'... and how Mt.
 Moon was just the 'prototype.'
 They mentioned other Pokemon Centers too - Route 10, near the Power Plant, and one near Lavender Town.
 They're not just here!"*

 *"They forced me to watch while they modified my healing machines.
 They said they were 'improving' them, but I could see the Pokemon getting distressed during the process.
-Whatever they were doing, it wasn't healing."*
+Whatever they were doing, it wasn't improving healing."*

 *"The radio chatter never stopped - they're coordinating with someone called 'Lieutenant Wavelength' up at Mt.
 Moon.
 They kept saying things like 'the subjects are responding better than expected' and 'neural extraction quotas ahead of schedule.'"*